This publication first appeared in the Global Competition Review.

 An FGI includes:

-- a corporation, trustee of a trust or general partner of a limited partnership in which (1) a foreign government, separate government entity or FGI from one country holds a 20 per cent or more interest, or (2) foreign governments, separate government entities or FGIs from more than one country hold a 40 per cent or more interest.
+• foreign governments, separate government entities or FGIs from more than one country hold a 40 per cent or more interest.
 This definition is recursive so that it includes FGIs captured by prior applications and this paragraph.
-(FATR, Regulation 17.)

 Private equity funds and FGIs

-Private equity funds (or, more specifically, their general partners) can be deemed to be FGIs based on the investors in those funds, but this determination is fraught with difficulty, including the incongruity between how the FI legislation operates and how a private equity fund actually operates.
+Private equity funds (or, more specifically, their general partners) can be deemed to be FGIs based on the investors in those funds, but this determination is fraught with difficulty, including the incongruity between the structure of the FI legislation and how a private equity fund actually operates in practice.

 At the heart of the issue is that a private equity fund may consist of a number of separate vehicles.
 Despite this, a fund manager typically looks at interests in the fund on a ‘whole of fund’ basis – that is, based on the relative capital commitments of each investor to the fund.
 The specific fund vehicle in which an investor invests is irrelevant to the investor’s voting or economic interest in the fund, and indeed investors may be pulled through different vehicles for a given investment.